quattromani/childrenssafetyimmobilizer/index.md

 </video>

 ## Currently:
-- there is no uniform standard agreement on how children should be temporarily held immobile for various medical procedures.
+- up until now there has been no uniform standard agreement on how children should be temporarily held immobile for various medical procedures.
 - today it is commonplace to tie-down, tape down, or physically hold down.

 ## Our Pediatric Position Holder is multifunctional